bella-247/alx-project-nexus/README.md

 3. API docs will be at `http://localhost:8000/api/docs`

 Notes
+- Use SQLite for simple demos and deployments without a hosted DB (see `docker-compose.sqlite.yml`).
-- Uses Postgres in docker-compose for realistic development.
+- Use Postgres for realistic development by running the default `docker-compose.yml`.
-- If you can't run Docker, edit `polls_project/settings.py` to use SQLite.
+- If you can't run Docker, edit `polls_project/settings.py` to ensure `DATABASES` uses SQLite.

 Endpoints (high level)
 - `POST /api/polls/` - create a poll with options